vitesse-ftian/dgtools/plugin/go/src/vitessedata/kafkaplugin_spq/README.md

                              C_COMMENT     VARCHAR(117));
 ```

-At this point, you should be able to run a quick query to verify this is working: psql template1 -c "SELECT * FROM customer_kafka_read", which should run but return zero rows of output, since the Kafka topic is empty at this point.
+At this point, you should be able to run a quick query to verify this is working:

+	% psql template1 -c "SELECT * FROM customer_kafka_read"

+, which should run but return zero rows of output, since the Kafka topic is empty at this point.

 If all is well, you can start a periodic load there.
 For the purposes of this demo, just run the query to load the table every five seconds: